Crappie Fishing In West Virginia

-All about fishing for white and black crappie in WV.
+Guide to fishing for white and black crappie in WV.

-Crappie Fishing Waters In West Virginia
+Crappie Waters In West Virginia

 Bluestone Lake, Burnsville Lake, Moncove Lake, O’Brien Lake, Stonewall Jackson Lake, Summersville Lake and Tygart Lake are some of the major lakes in West Virginia that contain solid populations of crappie.
 Most ponds, small lakes, rivers and many parks are excellent places to look for crappie.
-The West Virginia state record crappie came out of Meathouse Fork.

 World record: 6 lbs 0 oz

-State Record: 4 lbs 1 oz
+State Record: 4.05* lbs

 World record: 5 lbs 3 oz

-WV State Record: N/A
+State Record: 4.05* lbs

-Small jigs, live minnows, small spinners and other small lures will catch crappie.
+Crappie are actually a member of the sunfish family and can be found in many West Virginia lakes.
+Crappie are known by many different local names.
+Paper mouth, goggleye, bridge perch, slabs and speckled perch, are just a few.Small jigs, live minnows, small spinners and other small lures will catch crappie.
 Use light line (six pound or less) and work the baits slowly - especially in cold water.

-Check out crappie fishing information, by state.
+Check out crappie information, by state.

 The life cycle of crappie.